weareact/purestorage-puppet/README.md

 can quickly provision remote storage and attach it via iSCSI from a Pure Storage array to a client.

-The provider utilizes the robust REST API (V1.6) available on the Pure Storage array to remotely provision the necessary resources.
+The provider utilizes the REST API (V1.12) available on the Pure Storage array to remotely provision the necessary resources.

 ## Setup

+### Dependencies

+The `purest 1.0.6` or greater is used as an API library for connecting to the REST API.
+This can be installed with the following command:
+`/opt/puppetlabs/puppet/bin/gem install purest -v 1.0.6`

 ### Connecting to a Pure Storage Array